-- A. The Work specified herein shall be the removal of asbestos-containing material by persons who are knowledgeable, qualified, and trained in the removal, treatment, handling, and disposal of ACM material and the subsequent cleaning of the affected environment, who comply with Federal, State, and local regulations which mandate work practices- and who are capable of performing the Work of the Contract. - B. The Contractor shall supply all labor, materials, equipment, services, insurance, and incidentals which are necessary or required to perform the Work in accordance with applicable governmental regulations and these Specifications. - C. Related Work Specified Elsewhere; refer to:
+- A. Remove all blackboard glue dots for the installation of new smart boards and display boards.
+All glue dots shall be removed to original plaster or concrete walls by asbestos abatement contractor. - B. The work specified herein shall be the removal of glue dots by persons knowledgeable, qualified, and trained in the removal, treatment, handling, and disposal of asbestos-containing material, and the subsequent cleaning of the affected environment, and who comply with federal and state regulations which mandate work practices, and who are capable of performing the work of this contract. - C. The Contractor shall supply all labor, materials, equipment, services, insurance, and incidentals which are necessary or required to perform the work in accordance with applicable governmental regulations and these Specifications. - D. Related Work Specified Elsewhere; refer to: